 A great post-purchase shipping page will do more than make a fun experience, however.
 Its offer serves as a hub through which you can add your incentives for future purchases.
 Think referral discounts, loyalty program points, and links to loyalty program dashboards.
 Each of these gives the customer more reasons to engage with your brand.
 The more you can make your brand enjoyable to order from, the more likely you’ll inspire future purchases.

-The goal is to keep a customer around.
-To do that, you’ll need to dangle a powerful carrot.
-For most brands, that motivational carrot is simple enough: give customers reward points for every new customer they refer to your brand.
+The goal is to keep a customer around, and to do that, you’ll need to offer a compelling incentive.
+For most brands, this incentive is straightforward: give customers reward points for every new customer they refer to your brand.
 However, to deepen your relationships with your most loyal customers, consider implementing tiered rewards.

 When you do it right, you can inspire more referrals, more loyalty program participants, and keep people involved in your brand.
 It’s a recipe for customer retention any way you cut it.